vignes-12/senior-design-project-28-wafer-defect-detection/software/software-control/README.txt

 SOFTWARE CONTROL IN G-CODE

 For User Interface Buttons:

-Input box for increment movement (mm): allow values as precise as 0.1mm (from this point forward, input referenced as 'Q')
+Input box for increment movement (mm): Slider allow values as precise as 0.1mm, range from 0.1-10mm (from this point forward, input referenced as 'Q')

 Homing: 'G28 X Y\n'

 Switch Mode to Relative Position: 'G91\n'
+Up Button (must be in RELATIVE): 	'G0 Z-Q\n'
+Down Button (must be in RELATIVE): 	'G0 ZQ\n'
-Up Button (must be in RELATIVE): 	'G0 YQ\n'
+Back Button (must be in RELATIVE):	'G0 YQ\n'
-Down Button (must be in RELATIVE): 	'G0 Y-Q\n'
+Forward Button (must be in RELATIVE): 	'G0 Y-Q\n'
 Left Button (must be in RELATIVE): 	'G0 X-Q\n'
 Right Button (must be in RELATIVE): 	'G0 XQ\n'